-As part of our effort to help investors and asset managers adequately deal with these new risk factors, EDHEC-Risk Institute has launched an ambitious programme that will explore the impact of climate change on asset prices and examine the measurement and management of climate-related risks in investors’ portfolios.
+As part of our effort to help investors and asset managers adequately deal with these new risk factors, EDHEC-Risk Institute has launched an ambitious programme that will explore the impact of climate change on asset prices and evaluate the impact of financial decisions on the fight against climate change.
 On June 9 2020, the EDHEC Business School joined the Global Research Alliance for Sustainable Finance and Investment (GRASFI), the global network for cutting-edge research on sustainable finance and investment.

 Recent evidence sheds light on the magnitude and pervasiveness of climate risks exposure for households, corporates, banks and global investors.
 The scale of these risks is substantial and possibly larger even than those that triggered the financial crisis.
 Besides measuring and acting on climate risks, the global financial system will be crucial in channelling capital towards green assets, especially to generate clean power.
 As part of our effort to help financial actors assess the risks and opportunities of the climate transition, EDHEC-Risk Institute is launching an ambitious research programme on climate-footprint metrics, clean energy financing and valuation tools for climate-related investments.

 In Video : Are Finance and Sustainability really compatible